ChloeCristata/undead-horse-variants/README.md

 ---

+## Curing

+Curing a zombie horse and curing a zombie villager involve very similar processes and materials.
+However, a golden carrot will be required instead of a golden apple if you intend to cure a zombie horse.

+First, the zombie horse will need to be weakened.
+The most convenient way to accomplish this is by using a splash potion of weakness.
+Next, feed a golden carrot to the horse.
+Once you do, it'll begin to shake violently, emitting golden particle effects.
+After 3-5 minutes, the conversion will be completed.

+If gameplay bonuses are enabled, all formerly undead horses will be given a level 2 regeneration effect.

+---

 ## Shearing / Bone Mealing

 Using shears, you can harvest the mushrooms & the mossy "tails" which grow on the backs of bogged horses.
 Unlike with humanoid bogged, this isn't a permanent change!
 If you ever want to return your bogged horse to their former appearance, using bonemeal will do the trick nicely.